 Here’s everything you need to know about Yellow Watermelon.
 Like what’s the difference between yellow watermelons and red?
-What does yellow meat watermelon taste like?
-And, is yellow watermelon as healthy as pink?
+What does yellow meat (flesh) watermelon taste like?
+And, is the yellow variety as sweet as the pink?

 Large cut wedges of yellow watermelon, red watermelon and cantaloupe